Republican accuses Ilhan Omar of being ‘affiliated’ with ‘terrorist organisations’

 “Congresswoman Boebert’s repeated, ongoing and targeted Islamophobic comments and actions against another member of Congress, Congresswoman Ilhan Omar, are both deeply offensive and concerning,” they said in a statement lats month.

-In her remarks supporting the bill on the House floor on 14 December, Rep Omar pointed a “staggering rise of anti-Muslim violence and discrimination around the world,” from “Uighurs in concentration camps in China and genocide against the Rohingya” in Myanmar.
+In her remarks supporting the bill on the House floor on 14 December, Rep Omar pointed to a “staggering rise of anti-Muslim violence and discrimination around the world,” from “Uighurs in concentration camps in China and genocide against the Rohingya” in Myanmar.

 “Those atrocities are art of a deeper fabric of violence against Muslims and impunity for violence against Muslims at a global level,” she said.